 This article is part of the WCPO project Heroin: How Do We Respond?

-The health care bill is back and this time it passed the U.S. House and is on its way to the Senate.
-The biggest savings in the bill, by far, is the nearly $900 billion in cuts to Medicaid, the health care program that covers some of the poorest and most vulnerable among us.
+A Republican health care bill has passed the U.S. House and now the Senate has produced a similar version.
+Both bills call for massive cuts to Medicaid, the health care program that covers some of the poorest and most vulnerable among us.

-When Medicaid expanded, treatment became available for hundreds of thousands suffering from addiction.
+When Medicaid expanded, treatment became available for hundreds of thousands suffering from the disease of addiction.

 What will happen if it is cut?